 What are the four principles of classical conditioning?

-Four important principles that can affect the classical conditioning process are stimulus generalization, stimulus discrimination, extinction, and spontaneous recovery.
+Four important principles that affect the classical conditioning process are:

-What are the five parts of the classical conditioning process?
+What Are the five components of classical conditioning?

 How can teachers use classical conditioning to help students?

 Pairing schoolwork with a pleasant classroom environment can help create positive associations between school and learning.

 Psychologists define learning as a process in which new knowledge, attitudes, behaviors, or ideas or acquired.
 It can occur in a variety of ways, including unconsciously and unconsciously.
 Classical conditioning is an unconscious form of learning.

 What are some other names for classical conditioning?

 Classical conditioning is also sometimes referred to as Pavlovian conditioning or respondent conditioning.

 How do you distinguish between an unconditioned stimulus and a conditioned stimulus?